Alexandregiacomellileal/lumped_parameter_model_experimental_validation/README.md

 | 0.220   | 115.82 | 68.828                | 93.064                | 0.740     |
 | 1.500   |  115.82 | 84.037           | 93.064               | 0.903     |

 In instances where simulation software is unavailable for researching the parameter $k$ in the measuring circuit, the attached graph of Figure 3 serves as a valuable tool for estimating it according to the distance $s$ between the grounding elements.
+This estimation is particularly relevant for cases where the grounding configuration involves rods of 1.5m and horizontal electrodes.

 **Figure 3**